Supply Chain Visualization: Mapping Your Value Network for Business Plans

 KPMG's 2024 CEO survey found something important.
 CEOs see supply chains as a top 3 risk to business.
 This makes supply chain maps more important than ever.

-backers want to see how you handle these risks.
+Backers want to see how you handle these risks.
 A clear map shows you know your weak spots.
 It also shows you're ready to handle problems.
-This is a key part of any supply chain visualization process.
+Can you really afford to skip this step?

-According to McKinsey Global Institute research from 2023.
-Companies with strong supply chain visualization see 15% fewer delays.
-They also cut costs by 8% on average.
-These numbers show why backers care about your supply chain planning.
+Recent industry research shows companies with strong supply chain visualization have fewer delays and lower costs.
+These benefits show why backers care about your supply chain planning.

 Types of Supply Chain Maps